Sports—Badges and Fobs

 Baseball

 There are claims that baseball was introduced into Korea in 1905 by Phillip Gillett, an American missionary at the Hwangseong YMCA in Seoul.
 The YMCA did sponsor the first official Korean baseball match on Feb.
 11, 1906, but it was not the first introduction of baseball into Korea.
 Ten years earlier, the American legation guard challenged the American residents of Seoul to a friendly baseball match, which took place on April 25, 1896, in a small field outside the West Gate.
 11 While the audience was primarily the foreign community in Korea, many Koreans were also in attendance.
 In the diary of Fujiyama Fujisawa 후지야마 후지사와의, a Japanese student at the Incheon English Night Society 영어야학회 (now Yeonghwa Elementary School 영화초교), there is an entry of him playing a ball game called ‘baseball’ in 1899.
 In 1922, when baseball was just beginning to become popular, 13 teams participated in a youth baseball tournament in the Inchon area.
-The Chosŏn Baseball Association 조선 야구협회 was found in 1923, but was disbanded by the Japanese in 1938.
+The Chosŏn Baseball Association 조선 야구협회 was founded in 1923 but was disbanded by the Japanese in 1938.
 Baseball fast became a popular game for children, especially among boys.
 A children’s game called Gwongu 拳球 (권구 Boxing Ball or Fist Ball) originated in Incheon and Seoul as a simple game to imitate baseball.
-Since baseball equipment was expensive, children played with their fists using a soft ball such as a sponge ball that existed at that time.
-Gwongu, also known as jjimpu, was played even after liberation, but gradually disappeared in the 1980s, when Korean society was finally able to escape from poverty.12
+Since baseball equipment was expensive, children played with their fists using a soft ball, such as a sponge ball that existed at that time.
+Gwongu, also known as jjimpu, was played even after liberation but gradually disappeared in the 1980s, when Korean society was finally able to escape from poverty.12

 The YMCA introduced basketball, volleyball, and swimming to Korea, and although historically, it did not introduce baseball, it did popularize the sport in Korea.